 Most nesting occurs between March and July.

-The females construct the nest with assistance by the males.
-The sturdy, basket-shaped nests are made of twigs, dry grasses and moss; and the interior is lined with rootlets, fine fibers, feather down and mammal hair.
+The females construct the nest with assistance from the males.
+The sturdy, basket-shaped nests are made of twigs, dry grasses, and moss; and the interior is lined with rootlets, fine fibers, feather down and mammal hair.
 The outside dimensions of Scrub-jay nests are about 13 – 23 inches (33- 58 cm).
 It takes about 10 days to complete a nest.

 Nests are built low in trees or bushes as low as 3 feet (0.9 meters) up to 33 feet (10 meters) above the ground.
-However, most of them are between the range of 6 – 14 feet (1.8 – 4.3 meters) in oak, pinyon-pine or other trees or shrub.
-Nests are generally well concealed in foliage, vines and mistletoe.
+However, most of them are between the range of 6 – 14 feet (1.8 – 4.3 meters) in oak, pinyon-pine or other trees or shrubs.
+Nests are generally well concealed in foliage, vines, and mistletoe.

 The female incubates the eggs for 15 – 17 days.
 The hatchlings are blind and naked.
 Both parents feed and protect them.
 The young fledge (leave the nest) when they are about 17 – 19 days old and they remain with their parents for about five months.